Use an Application Load Balancer as a target of a Network Load Balancer - Elastic Load Balancing

 6. Network mapping

-1. For VPC, select the same VPC that you used for your Application Load Balancer target.
-If you selected Internet-facing for Scheme, only VPCs with an internet gateway are available for selection.
+1. For VPC, select the same VPC that you used for your Application Load Balancer.
+With an internet-facing load balancer, only VPCs with an internet gateway are available for selection.

-2. For Mappings, select one or more Availability Zones and corresponding subnets.
-We recommend that you select the same Availability Zones as your Application Load Balancer target to optimize availability, scaling, and performance.
+2. For Availability Zones and subnets, select at least one Availability Zones, and select one subnet per zone.
+We recommend that you select the same Availability Zones that are enabled for your Application Load Balancer.
+This optimizes availability, scaling, and performance.

 (Optional) To use static IP addresses, choose Use an Elastic IP address in the IPv4 settings for each Availability Zone.
 With static IP addresses you can add certain IP addresses to an allow list for firewalls, or you can hard code IP addresses with clients.